-Installing a dehumidifier lowers your home’s overall humidity levels, making it hard for molds, dust mites and mildew to stick around in your home.
+Installing a dehumidifier lowers your home’s overall humidity levels, making it harder for mold, dust mites and mildew to stick around in your home.
 Their absence can help reduce allergy symptoms, while protecting children from childhood asthma caused by mold.

 How to choose the right dehumidifier for your home:

 To find the right dehumidifier, you must first understand your home’s humidity levels.
-A hygrometer will measure the humidity in your home, and you can pick one up at any home goods store.
+A hygrometer will measure the relative humidity in your home, and you can pick one up at any home goods store.
+An ideal relative humidity is between 40 and 50 percent, though it may be lower in the winter, especially in very cold climates.
 You will also need to measure the size of the space you want to dehumidify in square feet.

 The size of the room compared to the reading on your hygrometer will provide you with the information you need to find the right sized dehumidifier.
-For example, if your hygrometer returned a rating of 60-70 percent humidity, you will need a dehumidifier capable of removing 10 pints of liquid for every 500 square feet.
+Dehumidifier manufacturers often provide sizing charts to help you determine the right product for your space and humidity level.

 Dehumidifier sizes are typically expressed in terms of the number of pints of moisture they can remove per 24 hours.
 Most portable household dehumidifiers range from about 30 to 90 pints, though smaller and larger units are available.
 If your needs are right on the border between two sizes, or if you’re uncertain about your estimations, it’s best to go with the larger model.